Goldtope1/fitfam-store-performance-Analysis/README.md

 ![](DAX.png)
 ### Data Modeling

 The Data Modelling was done to connect related tables together.
 Since the tables have been grouped into fact tables and dimension table connecting them together wasn’t much of a hassle.
 Several measures were created for the Analysis using DAX.
+There are three facts table and
 ![](Data_modeling.png)
 ### DATA visualization & Insights